YuanYuYuan/zenoh-dissector/README.md

 ![demo-pubsub](./assets/demo-pubsub.png)

+### Preferences

+One can  change the setting either via Edit > Preferences > Protocols > Zenoh or by a mouse right click > Protocol Preferneces > ZenohProtocols on any packet of zenoh protocol.

+We currently support

+- Change of listening TCP/UDP ports
+- (Experimental) Compressed Zenoh message.
+  > :warning: If you saw a message like "Failed to decode possibly due to the experimental compression preference.", those messages might not be compressed, please disable the compression preference to properly decode them.

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.